gourmet organic garlic

 Henry removing the scapes

-Tip - Handle Garlic Seed Carefully
+Tip - Handle Seed Garlic Carefully

 When you are keeping your own healthy garlic for seed, harvest carefully to avoid wounds or bruising and dry the bulbs promptly.